Information evolution in the interior of an axially symmetric BTZ black hole: Metric of rotating BTZ black hole and Interior volume

-here $\Lambda=-\frac{1}{l^2}$ is the cosmological constant, $\phi$ is the period with range $0\leq\phi\leq 2\pi$ for representation of black hole space-time, $j, m, l$ are the azimuthal angular momentum, AdS mass and AdS radius corresponding to angular velocity $\Omega (r)$ \textbf{respectively}.
-Since\textbf{,} the metric of rotating BTZ black holes has an azimuthal symmetry so, the angular momentum is conserved under coordinate transformation.
-The mass $m$ and Bekenstein Hawking entropy $S_{BH}$ of BTZ rotating black hole at horizon can be defined as \cite{Banados:1992wn}
+here $l$ is the AdS radius related to cosmological constant $\Lambda=-\frac{1}{l^2}$, $\phi$ is the period (with range of $0\leq\phi\leq 2\pi$ for the representation of black hole space-time), $J$ is the azimuthal angular momentum corresponding to angular velocity $\Omega (r)$ and $m$ is the AdS mass of black hole.
+Since the metric of rotating BTZ black holes has an azimuthal symmetry so, the angular momentum is conserved under a coordinate transformation.
+The vanishing value of lapse function gives the locations of inner and outer horizons